VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeMirror.en.md

 !!! caution "Performance when placing Mirrors"
     If multiple mirrors are placed with video playing in the mirror's vicinity, it may result to poorer performance on smartphones.
     Please consider the positions when placing mirrors.

+!!! warning "Issues in 14.x"
+    A known issue has been confirmed where the mirror's Quad Material does not function as a mirror when set to Standard or Autodesk Interactive and viewed from specific angles.
+    A fix is planned, but as a workaround, please switch to Unlit/Texture if this issue occurs.